 Whether you’re indulging in potlikker soup or springing for slow cooker pork, there are few foods as comforting as Southern-style!
 But the following are the best of the best when it comes to indulging right.

-- Fried Chicken– It might seem like a complicated classic, but there’s not much to one of everyone’s favorite Southern dish.
+- Fried Chicken– It might seem like a complicated classic, but there’s not much to one of everyone’s favorite Southern dishes.
 Simply soak the chicken in buttermilk for two hours and coat with flour and spices for delectable, crispy chicken.
 And, you can even consider baked chicken if you’re looking for a healthier option instead!
 My family loves “crispy chicken” where you dip the chicken in Rice Krispies and bake, so you get the crunch of fried chicken without having to fry it.

 - Pimento Cheese– For the perfect party trick, mix together cheese, mayonnaise, and pimentos for a spicy dip for vegetables and crackers.
 Share your recipe findings on FamilyApp!